 It wasn’t really hard to locate the shop.
 After few walks from the Quiapo church and passing through the crowded marketplace, I spotted the yellow tarpaulins carrying their shop’s name.
 I was warmly greeted by a lady.
 She greeted me with smile and when I told her my intention, she guided me inside and introduced me to a certain guy named “Ryan”, or maybe I should aptly called him my “savior”

 Allow me to explain my problem.
 I owned a Canon Powershot SX40 HS, a versatile compact point-and-shoot camera that I have been using for years.
 It has been my travel buddy ever since I bought it.
 I started to encounter an issue few months ago when I can no longer saved my videos for some unknown technical reasons.
 Although I can’t save videos, I can still capture images in any modes I want.
 The main issue occurred when I went to Ilocos along with my fellow legionaries.
-It started pretty smooth until suddenly shuts down.
-I thought it was just a battery issue but after replacing the battery with my spare one, it started to become tricky.
-I often received “Lens Error” which forces me to restart my camera.
+It started pretty smooth until suddenly it shut down.
+I thought it was just a battery issue but after replacing with my spare one, i encounter the same thing and it started to become tricky.
+I received “Lens Error” more frequently which forces me to restart my camera over and over.
 On top of it, I can only take one shot.
 Every time I take a single shot, the camera will just hang and the Lens Error will reappear.
 That’s the time I realized that my camera badly needs a repair.

 Although it is really advisable to bring your camera to the designated service center, a frugal guy like me will always find a better alternative.
 Spending 4000 and above is really painful to me but with the kind of issue I am dealing with, I still prepared myself and my wallet for the possibilities.
 After telling all the issues I have encountered with my camera, i didn’t take long for “Kuya Ryan” to identify the issue.
 He mentioned something about the lens motor and a possible replacement.
 He charged me of Php1500 for the calibration and told me to go back after an hour or two.
 It was really quick for him to jump into such conclusion but who am I to judge him if he has been doing such repairs for a long time, right?.
 Php 1500 after all is surprisingly lower than my expected budget for the repair.
 So I left the shop with glee and I am really hoping for better results.